heavybeard/incipit/README.md

 # incipit
 This framework is created for init a new web standard project.
-GRUNT and SCSS frontend based.
+GULP and SCSS frontend based.
 PHP and MySQL backend base.

 > **incipit**